-Nisi Jacobs is the founder and CEO of WoMen Fight AntiSemitism, which describes itself as welcoming “all genders and races into our united front to fight for the ERA and against Antisemitism.”.
-WoMen Fight AntiSemitism (WMFA) is pursuing New York State adopting an official definition and framework of Antisemitism, South Carolina adopting an official definition and framework of Antisemitism, raising awareness for the United States to ratify the ERA and CEDAW, adopt federally standardized stalking laws, outlaw gender conversion therapy and adopt GENDA at the federal level.
+Nisi Jacobs is the founder and CEO of WoMen Fight AntiSemitism, which describes itself as welcoming “all genders and races into our united front to fight for equality and against Antisemitism.”.
+WoMen Fight AntiSemitism (WMFA) is pursuing New York State adopting an official definition and framework of Antisemitism, South Carolina adopting an official definition and framework of Antisemitism and raising awareness for the United States to ratify the ERA and CEDAW.

 Originally from Brookline, MA, Deborah Friedman is a marketing specialist and activist living in Durham, NC.
 As she watched Durham fall victim to the BDS Movement, a passion for fighting Antisemitism was awakened.
 As a contributor for Jewish issues, she’s written about the BDS Movement in various publications.

 Deborah was at the forefront of the size acceptance movement as a feature writer for the first national “plus” size magazine, BBW.
 Size activism and Zionism inform her bold brand of feminism.
 She brings her sensibility to the WMFA.

 Asmi Fathelbab is a native New Yorker, born and raised in Brooklyn.
 She has experience in community work, has worked on political campaigns and has a double majored BA in Comparative Religions and Creative Writing, a Masters degree in Counseling Psychology and is currently working on her PhD in Clinical Psychology.